Mobile Ordering

 10. Hybrid delivery support

-Most pizzerias don’t rely on a single delivery method.
+Most pizzerias don't rely on a single delivery method.
 You may use your own drivers during peak hours and third-party services during overflow or off-peak periods.
-The system must support routing orders by zone, time, or capacity without changing the customer experience.
+The ordering system needs to route orders by zone, time, or capacity β€” without that switching process changing anything the customer sees or experiences.

 Tracking, notifications, and order status should remain consistent regardless of who fulfills the delivery.